 Construction of this line has been completed, it is now undergoing a thorough testing and commissioning process.
 When open it will be a new public transport corridor for the Western side of South Manchester; between the A56 Chester Road from Altrincham and the A5103 Princess Parkway.
 Linking central Manchester, Old Trafford, Chorlton, Wythenshawe, and Manchester Airport; it will greatly improve acces to areas south of the River Mersey, which are currently difficult to reach by public transport from the City Centre.
 Also it will form a quality link from various residential areas to Wythenshawe Town Centre, the Airport and associated development sites.

 See City Centre for a description of Victoria, Piccadilly, Deansgate–Castlefield and the lines between them; also City South from Deansgate–Castlefield to Cornbrook, Trafford Bar and Chorlton.

 On the diagram light green represents operating Metrolink routes.
-Under construction Airport extension is shown in orange.
+Under test Airport extension is shown in orange.
 Main line railways are shown blue.

 This is a 14.5 km line which runs on a mostly segregated alignment with short sections of street–running.
 Most road crossings will have tram signals and traffic lights for road vehicles.
 South of Altrincham Road the route mainly uses the wide grass verges alongside roads.
 Most stops have two side platforms.